platothegeek/theSCPdatabase/README.md

 ###### When is the project due?

-* **1:30pm, Thursday 28th, March 2019** - Pitch your idea in **3 minutes**

-* **Friday 29th, March 2019** - [Project planning deliverables](#project-planning-deliverables) due!
+* **Wednesday, May 29th, 2019** - [Project planning deliverables](#project-planning-deliverables) due!
 Before beginning work on your project, your idea, project scope, and other planning deliverables must be approved by an instructor.

-* **1:30pm, Friday 5th, April 2019** - Project check-in.
-A 3 minutes demo of what you have done so far and 2 minutes spent on discussing future tasks using trello board.

-* **9:00pm, Wednesday 10th, April 2019** - Feature Freeze
+* **9:00pm, Friday, June 7th, 2019** - Feature Freeze

-* **9:30am, Friday 12th, April 2019** - [Completed project deliverables](#completed-project-deliverables) due and presentations!
+* **9:30am, Monday, June 10th, 2019** - [Completed project deliverables](#completed-project-deliverables) due and presentations!

 ---